 Growing up in Southern Illinois, I was always taught to avoid people with a poison ivy rash because they are contagious.
 Did you know that this is not true?
 Shocking, isn’t it?
 The blisters in the rash are not filled with the oil from poison ivy plant.
 They are filled with your own bodily fluid.
 (I know that some of you are wanting to argue with me, but it’s the truth, I promise!)
 To explain this a little further, let me give you some examples…

 Little Johnny is 6 years old.
 He sees a frog and chases into a patch of poison ivy.
 Little Johnny is so excited about the frog that he trips over a limb in the grass and scuffs his chin.
 He goes running and crying to his Mom who picks him up and comforts him.
 At this point, little Johnny has poison ivy oil all over him, and just rubbed it on his Mom.
 Later that evening, when his Mom washes little Johnny’s clothes, she gets more poison ivy oil on herself.
-A few days later, little Johnny and his unknowing Mom both develop a rash from the poison ivy.
+A few days later, little Johnny and his unknowing Mom both develop a rash.

 Now that little Johnny has had a bath and his clothes have been washed, he is no longer contagious.
 The rash is not contagious.